adishavit/adishavit.github.io/_drafts/Brain Unrolling.md

 for (auto v: coro())
     cout << v;
 ```

+Note that unlike `std::istream_iterator`where the first object is read when the iterator is constructed, here the first value will only be ready after `begin()` is called and not upon construction.

 **That's pretty amazing!**
 The compiler took our linear, serial code and created an object, a generator (`std::generator<int>`), breaking our code up into little pieces and taking care of all the hassle of choosing and selecting which of the local state variable must be saved as members (none in this trivial example), adding methods for increment operator support, indirection operator `*`, `begin()` and `end()` etc (it does this by collaborating and interoperating with the conforming return type).
 If we thought C++11 lambdas were impressive *Syntactic Sugar*, this the *Syntactic Steroids* of full-blown code generation!